 The National Pony Society (NPS) was founded in 1893 by interested and concerned breeders who came together to promote the breeding of polo ponies and high-class riding ponies.
-These ponies became known as the British Riding Pony, and became the most popular mount for children’s riding ponies as their popularity grew through the 20th Century and in particular post war.
+These ponies became known as the British Riding Pony, and became the most popular choice for children’s riding ponies as their popularity grew through the 20th Century.
 Their bloodlines were a cocktail of the best Thoroughbred, Arab and native pony blood, blended by discerning breeders to produce the ultimate riding pony.

-The NPS continues its role as guardian of the British Riding Pony Studbook.
+The NPS is the guardian of the British Riding Pony Studbook.
 Ponies registered are both the direct progeny of a British Riding Pony sire and dam, or are cross-breds between British Native Mountain and Moorland breeds and Arabs or Thoroughbreds

 British Riding Ponies not only compete with tremendous success in the show ring, but they also excel in dressage, eventing, show jumping and even pony racing.
 Many ponies were exported in continental Europe where they became the foundation stock for the German and Dutch Riding Pony studbooks.